Wilderness and Wildlife

 History and Heritage

-Tassie’s history tells a story of indigenous life, convict settlement, wilderness battles, adversity and prosperity, all making Tasmania a fascinating place to explore.
+Tassie’s history tells a story of Aboriginal life, convict settlement, wilderness battles, adversity and prosperity, all making Tasmania a fascinating place to explore.

 Walk in history’s footsteps on a wilderness trek based on the stories of the palawa people, the first Tasmanians.
 Hear stories of the thousands of convicts transported to Tassie between 1804 and 1853 at sites throughout the island, or simply wander the historic streetscapes of our cities and towns and explore our galleries, gardens, museums and historic houses.